jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     uses images of histology/culture that look very different from First Aid;
     but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+  * Kaplan regularly uses second-order questions, and some are even third-order.
+Rarely will you find a straight recall question in Kaplan (first-order).
+In contrast, Rx is full of first- and second-order questions, but no third-order.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA, but it's lacking those broad lessons that Kaplan explanations often emphasize.